CloudWebManage/cwm-worker-operator/README.md

     ```

 - Build your own Docker images:

-  - Switch Docker daemon to use the minikube Docker daemon:
+  - Switch Docker daemon to use the Minikube Docker daemon:

     ```shell
     eval $(minikube -p minikube docker-env)